Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/workflow-designer.md

 * When designing a parallel process it is important to design each stream with a successful path or outcome to reach the Finish Parallel Processing node.

     :::important
-    If a human task fails in one stream, all other tasks within the parallel processing will be cancelled.
+    If a human task fails in one stream, all other tasks within the parallel processing will be canceled.
     :::
 * Each stream should be kept separate from other streams.
 Do not connect one stream to another stream.